tab1-web/faq/docs/General/TechnicalIssues/outside.md

 ## General

 ### Ultimate Fix Summary
-:white_check_mark:  Try all steps, check off what you've tested, and share your results in [Discord](https://discord.com/invite/l2reborn) if the issue continues :slight_smile:
+Try all steps, :white_check_mark: what you've tested, and share your results in [Discord](https://discord.com/invite/l2reborn) if the issue continues :slight_smile:

 Please make sure that: